MIM: Concepts and Overview

 By combining these factors, you get a comprehensive view of how effective your media spending is across your entire portfolio.

-They inform your MIM so it can define the incrementality adjustment factor we use to correct metrics reported by your integrated platforms.
+They inform your MIM so it can define the adjustment factor we use to correct metrics reported by your integrated platforms.
 This adjustment factor is used for for forecasting and optimization throughout Measured.

 Go to our product video hub for brief overviews on the Measured features that MIM powers.